danielerapati/2years-oncall/PITCHME.md

 ![Slack Bad Decision](assets/slack-log2.png)

 Note:
-document what you found, what you are doing, what you are thinking, why you think it, this is invaluable (especially if you are preparing a talk on being on call)
+document what you find, what you are doing, what you are thinking, why you think it, this is **invaluable** (**especially if you are preparing a talk on being on call**)

 +++
 Act: resolve